gestimation/cifmodeling/README.md

 products**, which fits so-called effect-measure models and nuisance models on multiple competing events simultaneously.
-Additionally, `polyreg()` supports direct binomial regression for survival outcomes and the Richardson model for binomial outcomes, both of which use log odds products.
+Additionally, `polyreg()` supports direct binomial regression for survival outcomes and the Richardson model for binomial outcomes, both of which use log-odds products.

 The function follows the familiar **formula + data** syntax with `Event()` or `Surv()` and outputs tidy results, including point